vpenatesting/qa-portfolio/Project-01-SauceDemo/Project-01-SauceDemo/Test-Plan/Project-01-SauceDemo/Test-Cases/TestCases.md

 **Actual Result:**

-An error messae "Epic sadface: Username is required" was displayed.
+An error message "Epic sadface: Username is required" was displayed.
 User was not able to log in and remained on the login page.

 **Status:**
 Pass